slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On geniality

 <!--
-+ naval@X -- Intelligence not only demands solitude but feeds upon it.
-+ naval@x -- The smarter you are, the faster you see through any given game.
 + signulll@x -- the illusion of human exceptionalism crumbles fast when you see how much of our intelligence is just pattern recognition & predictive modeling. ai exposes how much of what we call «creativity» is remixing, how much «insight» is regurgitation, & how much «expertise» is just memorized heuristics.
 > *"All these years that I had spent in the service of mankind brought me nothing but insults and humiliation."  -- Nikola Tesla's (last message to his mother)*
 > *"Se você tem um talento, use-o de toda maneira possível.
 Não o acumule.
 Não o use como esmola.
 Gaste-o abundantemente como um milionário decidido a ir à falência."  -- Brendan Behan*
--->

-> *"What is the difference between a madman and a genious?
-Success."
--- Javier Milei*

-> *"Genious is finding the invisible links between things."
+> *"Never confuse education with intelligence, you can have a PHD and still be an idiot."  -- Richard Feynman*
+> *"The more easily you get offended, the less intelligent you actually are."  -- Naval Ravikant* -->

+> *"Those who are able to see beyond the shadows and lies of their culture will never be understood let alone believed by the masses."
--- Vladimir Nabokov*
+-- Plato*

 > *"In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty."
 -- Ralph Waldo Emerson*

+> *"Genius is eternal patience."
+-- Michaelangelo*

 > *"Talent hits a target no one else can hit.
 Genius hits a target no one else can see."
 -- Arthur Schopenhauer*

-> *"Most geniuses prosper not by deconstructing intricate complexities but by exploiting unrecognized simplicities."
--- Andy Benoit*

-> *"Some people feel the rain.
-Others just get wet."
--- Bob Marley*

-> *"If you have to ask what jazz is, you’ll never know."
--- Louis Armstrong*

-> *"Andy Warhol is the only genius I’ve ever known with an IQ of 60."
--- Gore Vidal*

-> *"Genious is man who can do the average thing when everyone else around him is losing his mind."
--- Naval Ravikant*

-> *"Those who are able to see beyond the shadows and lies of their culture will never be understood let alone believed by the masses."
--- Plato*

 > *"Tolerance will reach such a level that intelligent people will be banned from thinking so as not to offend the imbeciles."
 -- Fyodor Dostoyevsky*